High availability

 Typical Memgraph's highly available cluster consists of 3 data instances (1 MAIN and 2 REPLICAS) and 3 coordinator instances backed up by Raft protocol.
 Users can create more than 3 coordinators, but the replication factor (RF) of 3 is a de facto standard in distributed databases.

-One coordinator instance is the leader whose job is always to ensure one writeable data instance (MAIN).
+One coordinator instance is the leader whose job is to always ensure one writeable data instance (MAIN).
 The other two coordinator instances replicate changes the leader coordinator did in its own Raft log.
 Operations saved into the Raft log are those that are related to cluster management.
 Memgraph doesn't have its implementation of the Raft protocol.
 For this task, Memgraph uses an industry-proven library NuRaft (opens in a new tab).

 You can start the coordinator instance by specifying --coordinator-id, --coordinator-port and --management-port flags.
 Followers ping the leader on the --management-port to get health state of the cluster.
 The coordinator instance only responds to queries related to high availability, so you cannot execute any data-oriented query on it.
 The coordinator port is used for the Raft protocol, which all coordinators use to ensure the consistency of the cluster's state.
 Data instances are distinguished from coordinator instances by specifying only --management-port flag.
 This port is used for RPC network communication between the coordinator and data instances.
 When started by default, the data instance is MAIN.
 The coordinator will ensure that no data inconsistency can happen during and after the instance's restart.
 Once all instances are started, the user can start adding data instances to the cluster.